Tejeshvini/PatternFlow/README.md

 etc.

 # Improved Unet
 Improved Unet is an improved form of the U-net network.
-The main improvement is the residual network which is in the end part of the network
+The architecture is similar to the unet network our architecture comprises a context aggregation pathway that encodes increasingly abstract representations of the input as we progress deeper into the network, followed by a localization pathway that recombines these representations with shallower features to precisely localize the structures of interest.
+We refer to the vertical depth (the depth in the U shape) as level, with higher levels being lower spatial resolution, but higher dimensional feature representations.The main difference is the in improved u-net, is that gradient signals are injected deep into the network using deep super vision.